 We believe that rhinos must be preserved for future generations.
 These magnificent animals have roamed the Earth for 50 million years, and we are not prepared to let them go extinct under our watch.
 Protecting rhinos also safeguards the vast ecosystems in which they live – some of the last great wilderness areas on Earth.
 These natural systems sustain our planet, and the human race.
 The survival of the natural world is inextricably linked to our own, and that is why we’re working hard to save what we have left.

-Rhino Conservation Botswana is already working with its partners, including the governments of Botswana, South Africa and Zimbabwe and tourism operators, to help reintroduce black and white rhinos to Botswana.
-But, over the next few years, we want to build the populations of rhinos living wild and free in the Okavango Delta until they are of international importance.
+Rhino Conservation Botswana is working with its partners, including the governments of Botswana, South Africa and Zimbabwe, to help reintroduce black and white rhinos to Botswana.
+Over the next few years we aim to build populations of rhinos living wild and free in the Okavango Delta until they are of international importance.

-Ultimately, we hope that this population of rhinos will become one of the great hopes for the survival of the species.
+Ultimately, we hope that Botswana’s rhinos will become one of the great hopes for the survival of these species.